OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-This avoids the need for JavaScript, making it lightweight and efficient.
-We'll leverage CSS's `conic-gradient` function for a clean and simple solution.

-## Description of the Styling

-The circular progress bar is achieved using a combination of techniques:

-* **`conic-gradient`:** This CSS function creates a gradient that sweeps around a circle.
-We use this to create the visual progress bar itself.
-The start and end angles define the filled portion of the circle.
-* **`clip-path`:**  We use `clip-path: circle()` to create a circular shape for the progress bar.
-* **Pseudo-elements:**  Pseudo-elements (`::before` and `::after`) are used to create the circle background and the progress indicator.
+No JavaScript is required!
+This technique leverages CSS's `clip-path` property and a pseudo-element to create a visually appealing and performant progress indicator.

-## Full Code
+**Description of the Styling:**

+The progress bar is composed of two concentric circles.
+The outer circle acts as the background, while the inner circle represents the progress.
+The `clip-path` property is used to create a circular "mask" on the inner circle, revealing only a portion based on the progress percentage.
+This is achieved by dynamically adjusting the `clip-path`'s `circle()` function.
+The styling includes customization options for colors, sizes, and stroke widths.

+**Full Code:**

 ```html
 <!DOCTYPE html>